Loading index…

 • Chore app: Focuses on habits and accountability - things like morning/evening lists, streaks, points, and parent-approved rewards.

-Chore apps build consistency.
+Put simply: Chore apps build consistency.
 Allowance apps build financial awareness.

 Where They Overlap - and Where They Don’t